 On the right side, you can name, dis-/enable the device or configure it with the "Open Settings" button as explained in the next paragraph.

 The Type informs you about the type of device or connection.
+The Groups lists the groups to which this device belongs.
 The Name is the unique identifier for this Fader Extension object in WD and the general rules for naming objects apply here as well: only letters, numbers and underscores are allowed; the first symbol must be a letter.
 It is possible to change the default name to a more descriptive one.
 When scripting, enter this Name to access available members or use the Project object and device Type instead; examples are shown further down.

-The "Enable" check box is ticked per default.
+The "Enable" check box is selected by default.
 On the left side, you should later see that the icon in front of your Fader Extension device is a filled blue circle.
 An empty blue circle indicates an enabled device which is not connected.
 A filled gray circle indicates a disabled device.

 You can close the dialog at any time.
 The newly created device will also be added to the Devices menu > Fader Extension and can be opened from here or with Devices menu > Configuration.